britram/taps-transports/draft-ietf-taps-transports.md

 communicating peers are later compromised.

-As DTLS is generally used over an unreliable datagram transport such as UDP, applications will need to tolerate loss, re-ordered, or duplicated datagrams.
+As DTLS is generally used over an unreliable datagram transport such as UDP, applications will need to tolerate lost, re-ordered, or duplicated datagrams.
 Like TLS, DTLS conveys application data in a sequence of independent records.
 However, because records are mapped to unreliable datagrams, there are several features unique to DTLS that are not applicable to TLS: